Snake (video game genre): Legacy

 In 1996, Next Generation ranked it number 41 on their "Top 100 Games of All Time", citing the need for both quick reactions and forethought.
-In lieu of a title they listed it as "Snake game" in quotes.
+In lieu of a title for a specific version, they listed it as "Snake game" in quotes.

 On November 29, 2012, the Museum of Modern Art in New York City announced that the Nokia port of Snake was one of 40 games that the curators wished to add to the museum's collection in the future.